 We calculate utility at the family level under nearly every permutation of family member coverage choices.
-We exclude certain configurations on the basis of eligibility.
+We exclude certain configurations based on eligibility.
 For example, dependents cannot choose ESI if the would-be ESI policyholder chooses another option.
 Additionally, we do not consider scenarios where families choose multiple family health plans.
 For example, in a family of four, we would allow two family members to choose an ESI plan while the other two family members choose to be uninsured.
-However, we would not allow two family members to choose a non-group plan.
-To reduce computational complexity, we exclude families with more than five members from the simulation.
+However, we would not allow two family members to choose a family ESI plan and two family members to choose a non-group plan.
+To reduce computational complexity, we exclude families with more than six members from the simulation.
 This simplification results in a loss of approximately 3% of our sample.
 We adjust respondent weights to account for this loss.